Keith Lockhart: Musical career

 From 1998 to 2009, Lockhart was also the music director of the Utah Symphony where he conducted three “Salute to the Symphony” television specials broadcast, one of which received an Emmy award.
 He conducted The Star-Spangled Banner in the opening ceremonies of the 2002 Olympic Winter Games in Salt Lake City.

 In 2010, Lockhart became the principal conductor of the BBC Concert Orchestra.
 He concluded his tenure at the end of December 2017, and took the title of chief guest conductor of the orchestra, effective from January 2018 until November 2019.
 Lockhart is also the Artistic Director of the Brevard Music Center summer institute and festival, a program which he attended as an adolescent.

 Keith Lockhart has conducted nearly every major orchestra in North America as well as the Royal Concertgebouw Orchestra, the Deutsches Symphonie-Orchester Berlin, the NHK Symphony in Tokyo and the Melbourne Symphony Orchestra.
 In October 2012, he made his London Philharmonic debut in Royal Albert Hall.
 In the opera pit, Maestro Lockhart has conducted productions with the Atlanta Opera, Washington Opera, Boston Lyric Opera, and Utah Opera.
 2015–2016 included debut appearances with the Czech Philharmonic, the Orchestra dell'Accademia Nazionale di Santa Cecilia in Rome, the Vienna Radio Symphony, and the Hong Kong Philharmonic.
 He also completed a recording of the Bernstein Serenade with violinist Anne Akiko Meyers and the London Symphony Orchestra.

 Personal life

 Lockhart has been married three times.
 His first marriage was to his college sweetheart, Ann Louise Heatherington, after he graduated from Furman University.
 The couple divorced two years later.
 In 1996, Lockhart married Boston Symphony violinist Lucia Lin.
 The marriage produced one son, Aaron, born in 2003.
 The couple divorced in 2005.

 In 2007, Lockhart married his current wife, lawyer Emiley Zalesky.
-They have a child, Kellan.